 Sport and Recreation Branch(C-10)

-Applicants are notified of the results approximately 6 to 8 weeks after the funding deadline.
-Adjudication meetings are typically held the end of May.
+We notify applicants of the results approximately 6 to 8 weeks after the funding deadline.
+We typically hold adjudication meetings at the end of May.